CLUB ORIENT RESORT is closed until further notice due to damage from Hurricane Irma, 2017.

 You don't lack for anything on this island, except for maybe a true tropical atmosphere with palm trees and rain forests.
 St Martin is really an arid island with low hills and scrub brush dotting the landscape.

 For a great overview and aerial shot of all of Orient Beach, see Ed and Sandra's excellent jpg panorama here.

-Here’s an informal list of the more popular sections of the beach from Mont Vernon on the north end to Club Orient on the south end: Boo Boo Jam area (had a fire in 2012), Palm Beach, Coco Beach, Waikiki Beach, Kakao Bikini, Beach Kontiki, Sun Beach and Club Orient
+Here's an informal list of the more popular sections of the beach from Mount Vernon on the north end to Club Orient on the south end: Boo Boo Jam area (had a fire in 2012), Palm Beach, Cocos Beach, Waikiki Beach, Kakao Bikini, Beach Kontiki, Sun Beach, and Club Orient

 We have occasional group trips scheduled for St Martin/Orient Beach, check here for availability.
 But even if we don't have any listed when you're planning on going, that doesn't mean its not a great place for two, three or even dozens of couples to get together for a group trip.
 If you have other couples that might want to join you, please contact us and see what kind of group trip deals we might be able to package especially for you.

 Although the island is small, you have a variety of hillside, town, country and beach locations to enjoy.
 You are just minutes away by air from Anguilla, Saba and St. Eustatius.
 Shopping in Philipsburg is some of the best in the Caribbean besides perhaps St. Thomas in the USVI.

 Most sports activity is in, on, under or around the water.